 Brush Care & Feeding

-Please note: Your brush might exhibit an “animal smell” at first, during what we call "the Break-in Period."
+Please note: Your badger brush might exhibit an “animal smell” at first, during what we call "the Break-in Period."
 It might also shed a few hairs during this time.
 Don’t worry, any smell and/or hair loss should disappear over the first 8 – 12 shaves.

 The Keys to Long Brush Life…